Long Beach Rideshare Accidents Lawyer

 How Much Insurance Coverage Do Uber Drivers Have?

-That means that if the Uber driver was at fault for the accident: there is up to $1 million in liability coverage to pay for your injury claim.
-If you were a passenger in an Uber car and another driver was at fault.
-Up to $1 million in uninsured/underinsured motorist coverage will apply if the at-fault driver has no insurance or does not have enough insurance.
+If an Uber driver is at fault during an active ride, there is up to $1 million in liability coverage available for your claim.
+If another driver causes the crash but you were a passenger in an Uber, uninsured/underinsured motorist coverage up to $1 million often applies if the at-fault driver has little or no insurance.

 Uber and other rideshare services are very dangerous because: